 You can close the email with the following words

 This board meeting reminder email sample is very simple.
 Instead of writing a long description, the writer basically itemized the information.
-Instead of sending a long email you can opt out for leaving a short note.
+Instead of sending a long email you can opt for leaving a short note.

-Designing party reminder email template is an exciting task if you are a creative person.
+Designing a party reminder email template is an exciting task if you are a creative person.
 Using popular memes can be a great way of piggybacking on what's trending and show how cool you are.

 I'm pretty sure you came across this image with Leonardo Dicaprio celebrating everything and everyone.
 Why not use it then?

 You can even embed GIFs; you're only limited by your imagination.
 The one rule is to be relevant.

 The goal of this automated email is simply to remind participants of the upcoming "Cycling for Health" movement.
 The basic information was in the message, and a link led to a page where people could modify their registration.